How to Become a Private Investigator in New Mexico

 • Proof of age (birth certificate, driver’s license, or state-issued ID)

-• If you are the owner or CEO of a private investigation company that provides personal protection or bodyguard services, you must provide proof of an active general liability insurance policy of at least $1 million. (for private investigations companies)
+• For company applicants offering personal protection or bodyguard services: proof of a general liability insurance policy of at least $1 million

-Send the completed application and required documentation to:
+Mail your completed application and all supporting documentation to:

 New Mexico Private Investigations Board